maratib/JWTApp/README.md

 # Laravel 6 JWT and IDE Helper setup

 This is an initial project setup for Laravel 6 (includes JWT and IDE Helper packages).
-This repository is maintained for a quick startup with JWT and IDE Helper.
+This repository is maintained for a quick startup with Laravel 6 project including JWT and IDE Helper.

 ```bash
 #Generate JWT auth. keys